jbilander/AmigaPSU_Enclosure_for_Mean_Well_RT-50B/README.md

 ***
 ### Dummy load (optional)

-Looking at the datasheet for Mean Well RT-50B we can see that minimum current requirements are specified, this means for the PSU to operate reliably we need to have a minimum draw just above the minimum threshold on each rail.
+Looking at the datasheet for Mean Well RT-50B we can see that minimum current requirements are specified, this means for the PSU to operate reliably we need to have a minimum current draw just above the minimum threshold on each rail.
 The Amiga almost exclusively use the +5V rail so no problem there but on -12V and +12V we might need to put dummy loads on.

 <a href="images/Amiga_PSU_enclosure_for_Mean_Well_RT-50B_pic16.jpg">
 <img src="images/Amiga_PSU_enclosure_for_Mean_Well_RT-50B_pic16.jpg" width="868" height="166">